dqian96/dqian96.github.io/about/index.md

 I lead my life following several principles.
 I strongly believe that one should be **_true to their word_**.
-I think that it is damn admirable for people to act on their own words.
-Words are easy to utter but much harder to realize.
+I think that it's incredibly admirable for people to act on their word.
+Words without action are shallow and superficial.

 I believe that people should live with a **_purpose/dream_** in mind.
 Without a destination, it becomes impossible to measure progress and life becomes stagnant.